-- You become more active rather than reactive
+- More active rather than reactive

 Amy Morin goes into more detail on the benefits of gratitude in her article for Forbes.

-How to have an attitude of gratitude
+How to develop an attitude of gratitude

 If you want to cultivate an attitude of gratitude, actively look for things to appreciate daily.
 Active gratitude is very different from reactive gratitude.